Solid Wood Flooring Grades

-There are different wood flooring grades (be it on room or shower) offering a variety of characteristics to wood floors.
+There are different wood flooring grades offering a variety of characteristics.
 There is beauty and there is ugly in wood flooring.
-These perceptions can be the same wood flooring grades and the same pieces of wood within those grades.
-With wood flooring, what one person sees as ugly another person sees ase beauty.
-Examples of this would be Cabin, Character and Premium wood flooring grades.
+These perceptions can be the same grade and the same pieces of wood within.
+With wood flooring, what one person sees as ugly another person sees as beauty.
+Examples of this would be Cabin, Character and Premium grades.

-Character wood flooring grades are a higher grade than cabin grade but also have a lot of natural character.
-Character Grade wood flooring still shows those natural character marks.
+Character grades are a higher grade than cabin grade but also have a lot of natural character.
+This grade shows those natural character marks.
 They have a few minor milling defects such as small finish skips, knots and shorter lengths.
 Perhaps not enough character for some, just right to others and still far too much for those that want a clearer appearing floor.

 At the other end of the spectrum are the premium or top level wood flooring grades with a clearer appearance, without milling defects, only a few character marks, knots or mineral streaks.
 To many individuals this premium wood is elegant and it gives them the formal appearance they are looking for.